Switch Your Specialty: Alternative Career Options for IT Professionals

-Jake Slater’s December 4th blog on CertMag.com discusses making the decision to make an IT career change—taking the plunge, if you will.
-Not only do I think he has it right, I think his criteria for making a change can be applied to almost every career: “If you’ve noticed a decrease in your own job satisfaction, or your career goals seem to be slipping farther and farther out of reach, then you are among the ranks of thousands of others who are recognizing the need for a career transition.
+Jake Slater’s December 4th blog on CertMag.com discusses the decision making process when considering an IT career change—taking the plunge, if you will.
+Whether looking into alternative career options for IT professionals or other career paths altogether, I think his criteria is helpful for anyone in need of a change: “If you’ve noticed a decrease in your own job satisfaction, or your career goals seem to be slipping farther and farther out of reach, then you are among the ranks of thousands of others who are recognizing the need for a career transition.

 However, he skirts an issue that applies specifically to the IT sector.
 Namely, “I’ve invested (a lot) in achieving and maintaining certifications to build a career path that I’m no longer excited about.”
 Because, let’s face it, IT plays with live ammo and developments happen quickly and constantly.
 So much has changed in the last 12-24 months that a career plan that is old enough to drive may no longer be what you want.
 So, what do you do?

 1. Investigate your area of interest to see if you’re really interested or it’s “just a crush."

 2. If you can, talk to some people who practice that discipline to find out what it’s really like.